Achieving a Professional Finish in Painting and Decorating: Coats, Rollers, and Techniques

 Using a roller effectively can take practice, but these tips can help:

-- Prime the roller: Dampen a roller with a little water for latex paint, or solvent for oil-based paint.
+- Prime the roller: Dampen a roller with a bit of water for latex paint or solvent for oil-based paint.
 Then, load it with paint.
 This helps prevent paint absorption into the roller and allows it to spread evenly.

 - Load Evenly: Roll the roller back and forth in a paint tray or bucket grid to load it evenly and prevent dripping.